cpedron50-novaspear/colinpedron-site/_posts/2025-12-26-website-building-with-ChatGPT5.2.md

 I built out this website using AI-generated HTML code inserted into GitHub, and I hosted it on Cloudflare.
 No frameworks, templates, or paid web-building tools needed.

-Only real cost (other than my time) was the $10 annual fee that I paid to Cloudflare to purchase this domain name (colinpedron.com).
+Only real cost (other than my time) was the $10 annual fee that I paid to Cloudflare to purchase the domain name.
 That'll renew automatically each year for the rest of time, or at least until my credit card stops working.

 I used ChatGPT 5.2 for all aspects of setup for this site.
 The main design constraint was ease-of-maintenance.
 I wanted something I could update quickly without creating future work.